$60.5M Tinder Settlement Resolves Class Action Lawsuit Over Alleged Age Discrimination [UPDATE]

 If a class member does not have an available payment account, the settlement administrator will mail them a check.

-Settlement class members do not need to submit a claim form to receive a cash payout from the Tinder settlement; however, they must select their preferred payment method from the settlement site.
+Settlement class members do not need to submit a claim form to receive a cash payout from the Tinder settlement; however, it is recommended that they select their preferred payment method from the settlement site.
 Case documents note that while the settlement administrator will attempt to honor class members’ preferred payment methods, payment distribution is at the sole discretion of the settlement administrator.

 Should any portion of the settlement fund remain after all payments have been distributed, the remainder will be given as a cy pres donation, court documents add.